rokath/tcobs/docs/TCOBSv1Specification.md

 | ...                        | ...          | addition    |
 -->

-* The reserved values `00000ooo` with `ooo` = `001`...`111` are usable for further extended compressing.
+* The reserved values `00000ooo` with `ooo = 001...111` can be used for additional compression extensions.
-* These sigil bytes then have implicit the offset 0.
-They are only allowed as "right" neighbor of an other sigil byte.
+* These sigil bytes then implicitly have offset `0`.
+They are only allowed as the right neighbor of another sigil byte.
-* R = Repetition sigils repeat the data bytes according to their count value, if no M sigil (see below) is right of them.
+* `R` repetition sigils repeat data bytes according to their count value if no `M` sigil (see below) is to their right.
-* Several repetition sigils are added.
-Examle:
+* Multiple repetition sigils can be chained.
+Example:
   * `aa R4 R3` = (1 + 4 + 3) \* `aa` = 8 \* `aa`
-* M = Multiply sigils multiply their count with the count of the sigil left of them.
+* `M` multiply sigils multiply their count with the count of the sigil to their left.
-* A multiplication between M sigils is possible unlimited times.
+* Multiplication between `M` sigils is possible an unlimited number of times.
-* If left of a M sigil a R, Z or F sigil occurs it is also multiplied, but the multiplication chain ends then.
+* If an `R`, `Z`, or `F` sigil is left of an `M` sigil, it is also multiplied, and the multiplication chain ends there.
 * Examples:
   * `Z2 R3 R4 M8` = ( 2 + 3 + (4 \* 8)) \* `00` = 37 \* `00`
   * `aa R4 R2 M3 M3` = ( 1 + 4 + (2 \* 3 \*3 ) \* `aa` = 23 \* `aa`
   * `F2 M3 R4 M3 M8 R5` = ( (2 \*3 ) + (4 \* 3 \* 8) + 5 ) ) \* `00` = 107 \* `00`
-* The encoder has the choice how to encode.
-The decoder follows an clear algorithm.
+* The encoder can choose among alternatives.
+The decoder follows a clear algorithm.

 | Sigil|code |Use count until 21 repetitions| Comment                    |
 | -    | -   |  :-:                         | -                          |